csse-uoft/SNM-I/doc/src/content/docs/guides/api.md

 :::

 ## base
-This section is for the [User-related functionality of the requirements](/reference/requirements/#user-related-functionality).
+This section is for the [User section of the requirements](/reference/requirements/#user).
 Particularly the ability to log in and out of the application.

 Route | Method | Parameters | Action | Return